Translate/ Language

 Gardening in small spaces

-Imagine wanting to produce your own homegrown vegetables.
-It is a practice that would not only save you money but would allow you to ensure that what you are eating is healthy and safe from chemicals.
-Almost any vegetable can be grown in an appropriate-sized container.
-For those gardeners who enjoy adding colour to their garden or living spaces, container gardening works the same for ornamental plants.
+Imagine wanting to grow your own homegrown vegetables.
+This practice can help you save money while ensuring that the food you consume is both healthy and free from chemicals.
+Almost any vegetable can be grown in a suitably sized container.
+For those who enjoy adding color to their gardens or living spaces, container gardening is also a great option for ornamental plants.

-If you are on a budget then these basic tips should help you to successfully grow your vegetables or ornamental plants.
+If you are on a budget, these basic tips will help you successfully grow your vegetables or ornamental plants.

 What is it?